-Timing Action Within 10 business days of a CAP The Provider must submit an updated CAP to the department.
-The being closed out updated CAP must include agreement by the Quality Auditor, including a signature, to close out the Non-conformances.
-Where the closed our or downgraded non-conformance was a Major non-conformance, the department will write to the Provider to confirm Certification, and where relevant confirm QAF Certification.
+Timing Action As per close date in the CAP The Provider must submit the signed closed or downgraded CAP to the Department no later than the closed or downgraded date stated in the CAP, in word format not PDF.
+The closed CAP must include verification of the closure by the Quality Auditor, and signature, to close the non- conformances.
+Where the closed or downgraded non-conformance was a Major non-conformance, the Department will write to the Provider to confirm Certification, and where relevant confirm QAF Certification.

-Non-conformances identified by the department following a review of an audit conducted by a Quality Auditor must be closed out by a Quality Auditor.
+- Non-conformances identified by the Department following a review of an Audit conducted by a Quality Auditor must be closed out by a Quality Auditor. - Signed closed or downgraded CAPs are to be submitted to the Department in word format, not PDF.